bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone09.md

     ~~[ ] alerts go out, but they don't seem to work on enemies near the edge of the screen~~ ~~[ ] Add alerting effect to threat-detection (bullets passing by)~~

-[ ] FIX: Revisit default settings code.
-Difficulty should default to "normal" not to "custom" [ ] FIX: "Move with WASD" tutorial doesn't clear
+[+] FIX: Revisit default settings code.
+Difficulty should default to "normal" not to "custom"
+    [+] Fixed defaults
+    [+] I fixed defaults, but switching profiles needs to reload settings from the new save file [ ] FIX: "Move with WASD" tutorial doesn't clear

 UNPLANNED FEATURES